 This is part five of my five-part mini series on the Health Month initiative I created for my school.
-You can view the previous posts in this series by clicking here.

 As I explained in the first part of this series, Health Month is an annual, month-long initiative I run throughout the month of May that is designed to help celebrate healthy, active living within my school’s community.
 The initiative is broken down into four weeks, with each week having it’s own theme: